kurubajagadeesh/CRM-Project/README.md

  # Selenium Framework
  This is a test framework which uses Selenium for browser automation uses other dependencies:

-TestNG - used for testing framework
+1. TestNG - used for testing framework
-Selenium API
+2. Selenium API
-Apache Commons
+3. Apache Commons
-Jackson
-Extent Reports
+4. Extent Reports
-Maven
-Maven profiling integration
+5. Maven
-Java
+6. Java
 Setup for framework - uses Page Object Model for Design Pattern

 Each page for the application has its class (pages package)